Optimization of stochastic lossy transport networks and applications to power grids: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:optk}}

-In the proof of Theorem~\ref{thm:optk} we will make use of the so-called \textit{block matrix inversion formula}, which is stated in the next lemma. \begin{lemma}[Block matrix inversion formula] Consider a matrix with the block structure $
+In this proof we use the so-called \textit{block matrix inversion formula}, which is stated in the next lemma. \begin{lemma}[Block matrix inversion formula] Consider a matrix with the block structure $

 $.
 If both $A$ and $D-C A^{-1} B$ are non-singular matrices, then

 \end{lemma}